 Spanish rosados from Navarra are made exclusively using the Saignée, or bleeding, method, resulting in bolder wines with brighter color and a rich fruity aroma.
 They have long been considered flagship wines of the appellation.
 Yet, the Saignée method may not be universally suitable.
 Some critics think that for a lot of New World wineries this is just a convenient way to increase the concentration of the red wine.
 In this case the rosé is just a by-product, often made from sub-optimal – less acidic – grapes.

 Perhaps it is the perfect local food pairing?

 In this case, it’s hard to beat the Mediterranean cuisine, with its freshly caught fish, olive oil, diverse vegetables, herbs, garlic, grilled meats, pizza and paella – all perfect companions for a bone dry, refreshingly acidic rosé.

 But actually, a good rosé does’n necessarily need outstanding regional specialities: a very versatile wine, it can find ideal matches from far-away, exotic destinations.
 For example, a dry Provencal wine will make a great companion to Thai or Tex-Mex dishes, and an off-dry Anjou will be perfect with exotic spicy cuisine, such as curry.

-This originally was my guest post for the blog of ‘Women for Wine Sense‘, an education and networking organization for wine aficionados and industry professionals.
-The blog has since been removed from the website.
+This post originally appeared as a guest post on the ‘Women for Wine Sense‘ (WWS) blog in 2015.
+WWS is an education and networking organization for wine aficionados and industry professionals.